 The woods are generally very peaceful, the sounds of nature are very much part of the experience.
 However occasionally the birds, owls, foxes, deer and other wildlife are accompanied by the sounds of local farming activity.
 This is very much part & parcel of being in a remote dairy farming community.
 Farming machinery & tractors, silage cutting, hedge cutting, bulls bellowing, cows mooing & farmers herding in the early morning or evenings or muck spreading smells are usually short-lived with everything returning to normal before long.
 On rare occasions there may be some noise from a party or wedding in the village or neighbouring cottages, these are rare and generally don’t go on very late.
 Depending on whether the trees are in leaf & wind direction you may also hear the occasional train passing along the bottom of the Axe Valley.

-We hope that you have a fantastic time in the woods.
 Please don’t hesitate to text or call the duty manager if you have any questions or problems during your stay, if we hear nothing we shall assume all is well.
 We won’t disturb you unless absolutely necessary.